 Test results are generally available 4 to 14 days after the receipt of the specimen.
-Reporting times for test results may be longer during summer months when arbovirus activity increases.
-Receipt of a hard copy of the results takes at least 2 weeks after testing is completed.
+Reporting times for test results may be longer during the summer months when arbovirus activity increases.
+Receipt a hard copy of the results takes at least 2 weeks after testing is completed.
 All results will be sent to the appropriate state health department.
-All healthcare providers should notify their state health department of any direct submissions to the CDC.
+All healthcare providers should notify their state health department of direct submissions to the CDC.

 Because of the similar geographic distribution and clinical presentation of Zika, dengue and chikungunya virus infection, pregnant women with symptoms consistent with Zika virus infection should also be evaluated for dengue and chikungunya virus infections, in accordance with existing guidelines.
 Referral to a maternal-fetal medicine or infectious disease specialist with expertise in pregnancy management is recommended.

 It is possible that a pregnant woman with a relevant travel history and no clinical symptoms or positive ultrasound findings may have a fetus affected by the Zika virus infection in that asymptomatic Zika virus infection is common.
-The above interim guidance has been issued based on limited laboratory testing capacities, and it is possible these criteria may be revised.
+The above interim guidance has been issued based on limited laboratory testing capacities, and these criteria may be revised.

-Zika virus testing of maternal serum includes7:
+Zika virus testing of maternal serum includes (AAP, 2012):

-Amniocentesis is associated with an overall 0.1% risk of pregnancy loss when performed at less than 24 weeks of gestation.8 Amniocentesis performed at 15 weeks or later gestational age is associated with lower rates of complications than those performed at earlier gestational ages.
+Amniocentesis is associated with an overall 0.1% risk of pregnancy loss when performed at less than 24 weeks of gestation (Vogel, 2015).
+Amniocentesis performed at 15 weeks or later gestational age is associated with lower rates of complications than those performed at earlier gestational ages.
 Amniocentesis performed at 14 weeks or less of gestational age is not recommended.
 Healthcare providers should discuss the risks and benefits of amniocentesis with their patients.
-It is unknown whether a positive amniotic fluid RT-PCR result is predictive of a subsequent fetal abnormality, and, if so, what proportion of infants born after infection will have abnormalities.
+It is unknown whether a positive amniotic fluid RT-PCR result is predictive of a subsequent fetal abnormality and, if so, what proportion of infants born after infection will have abnormalities.
 A positive RT-PCR result on amniotic fluid should be considered suggestive of intrauterine Zika virus infection and potentially useful to pregnant women and their healthcare providers.

-Serial ultrasound examinations (every three to four weeks) are appropriate to monitor fetal growth and anatomy in pregnant women with laboratory evidence of Zika virus infection in serum or amniotic fluid.8 Data on fetal ultrasound findings in infected pregnant women is limited.
-One small study reported variable fetal ultrasound findings that may include lower-than-expected head circumference for time of gestation (e.g., more than two standard deviations below the mean), focal brain abnormalities in areas such as the cerebellum and intraocular and brain calcifications.
+Serial ultrasound examinations (every three to four weeks) are appropriate to monitor fetal growth and anatomy in pregnant women with laboratory evidence of Zika virus infection in serum or amniotic fluid (Vogel, 2015).
+Data on fetal ultrasound findings in infected pregnant women is limited.
+One small study reported variable fetal ultrasound findings that may include lower-than-expected head circumference for the time of gestation (e.g., more than two standard deviations below the mean), focal brain abnormalities in areas such as the cerebellum and intraocular and brain calcifications.

 For live births, Zika virus laboratory testing is recommended for:

 An infant is considered congenitally infected if Zika virus RNA or viral antigen is identified in any of the samples submitted, including testing of amniotic fluid and testing of the placenta or umbilical cord.
 In addition, Zika virus IgM antibodies with confirmatory neutralizing antibody titers that are 4-fold or higher than dengue virus neutralizing antibody titers in the infant serum or CSF constitute evidence of a congenital Zika virus infection.
-If Zika virus neutralizing antibody titers are less than 4-fold higher than dengue results, the results are considered inconclusive.
+If Zika virus neutralizing antibody titers are less than 4-fold higher than dengue results, the results are inconclusive.

-Fetal tissue testing is warranted for evaluation of fetal losses in women with a history of travel to an area of Zika virus transmission, together with either symptoms consistent with Zika virus infection during or within two weeks of travel or findings of fetal microcephaly.
+Fetal tissue testing is warranted for evaluation of fetal losses in women with a history of travel to an area of Zika virus transmission, together with either symptom consistent with Zika virus infection during or within two weeks of travel or findings of fetal microcephaly.
 In such cases, Zika virus RT-PCR and immunohistochemical staining should be performed on fetal tissues, including the umbilical cord and placenta.

 As of 2016, no vaccine or antiviral medications are available to prevent or treat Zika virus infections.
 Effective vaccines exist for several flaviviruses.
 Vaccines for yellow fever virus, Japanese encephalitis and tick-borne encephalitis were introduced in the 1930s.
 The vaccine for dengue fever has just recently become available for use.